QuentinRasidy/regis/README.md

 ## Equipment used

-REGIS controls the following elements: 5 cameras Panasonic connected to a Room Kit Pro and a Kramer matrix (computer/mac) in order to select a specific output (screen) for a given input.
+REGIS controls the following elements: 5 cameras Panasonic connected to a Room Kit Pro and a Kramer matrix (a switch video) in order to select a specific output (screen) for a given input (computer/mac).

 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-equipement.png" width="1200">